 If the banner informs the viewer that you’re an award-winning architect, then the next section better back it up, rather than showering the page with images of a beach.
 Would you purchase a product again if the contents didn’t resemble the packaging?
 The banner allows you to set out the window of what comes next, and it will influence decisions for content and other pages.

-The hero banner dangled the carrot, now service the meal!
+The hero banner dangled the carrot, now serve the meal!

 This banner demonstrated the client’s use of digital technology without appearing complex or conflicting with the headline’s focus on social media marketing.
 Rather than a tech-heavy image, we opted for a business using mobile equipment to increase relatability.